 Finally, the third pillar for building relationships is trust.
 The key to building trust is by showing them that you care.
 The most effective way to show that you care is by adding value.

 Jason said, “You add value in the conversation in ways by suggesting things like maybe there’s a book, maybe there’s a person you can introduce them to, maybe you can say ‘I may have some ideas, let me follow up’ and then follow up with some ideas.
 You can also introduce them to people at the event.”

-For those of you who are extroverted (or want to become extroverted), you can follow one of Jason’s favorite ways to add value to others, which is specific to events or conferences, is quite unique – he introduces strangers to other strangers.
-He will start a conversation with a stranger and, after asking the questions outlined in the section on rapport, would then get the attention of another stranger nearby and say “Hey!
+For those of you who are extroverted (or want to become extroverted), you can follow one of Jason’s favorite ways to add value to others, which is specific to events or conferences – he introduces strangers to other strangers.
+He will start a conversation with a stranger and, after asking the questions outlined in the section on rapport, will get the attention of another stranger nearby and say “Hey!
 You two should meet each other.
 I think you’d get along.”
 In doing so, next time he runs into either one of the strangers, they will introduce him to any one they know, or even other strangers.
 With this tactic, two relationships can turn into 10 or 20.